All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Best for General obesity, metabolic syndrome Patients with food reward/emotional eating patterns

 Bottom line: Oral semaglutide is roughly three times more effective for weight loss.
-Contrave may be useful for patients with strong emotional eating patterns due to its effect on reward pathways, but it is not in the same weight loss tier as GLP-1 medications.
+Contrave may be useful for patients with strong emotional eating patterns due to its effect on reward pathways, but it isn't in the same weight loss tier as GLP-1 medications.

 Oral Semaglutide vs. Bariatric Surgery